 sleep mode.
 This mode activates when a specific entity is in a specified state.
 So if you use a

-binary_sensorto let Home Assistant know when you are asleep you can use the same sensor to turn on
+binary_sensorto let Home Assistant know when you are asleep, you can use the same sensor to turn on

 One sensor for all lights

 Another benefit of using Circadian Lighting is that all of your lights can be controlled using a single sensor.
 It doesn’t matter whether the lights are RGB, RGBW, or whathaveyou.
-Lights which only adjust the temperature are supported and lights which only dim.
+Lights which only adjust the temperature are supported, and lights which only dim.

 What are the downsides of using Circadian Lighting?

 Because Circadian Lighting has so many variables which can be configured (but don’t have to be) it can appear a bit intimidating to newcomers.
 The Circadian Lighting can only be configured using YAML, there is no UI configuration available.
-That issue will be fixed with the introduction of Adaptive Lighting.
+That issue will be addressed with the introduction of Adaptive Lighting.

 What is Adaptive Lighting?

 Adaptive Lighting will be an official component for Home Assistant forked from Circadian Lighting.
 In contrast to Circadian Lighting, Adaptive Lighting should be easier to configure through the web interface.
 Despite being easier to configure, Adaptive Lighting doesn’t remove any functionality from Circadian Lighting.
-You can even configure it using YAML which should give you some more advanced options.
+You can even configure it using YAML, which should give you some more advanced options.

 How to install Adaptive Lighting now